 Looking after yourself

 Most carers find it very hard to take time to look after themselves.
-They are so busy caring for the person with cancer that they forget to care for themselves.
+This is because they are so busy caring for the person with cancer that they forget to care for themselves.
 But this is very important.
-Most carers cope better if they take some time out from looking after the needs of the person with cancer.
+Most carers cope better if they take some time out from looking after the person with cancer's needs.
 Try not to feel guilty about this, you need to be cared for too.

 Keeping yourself well physically will help you to cope emotionally.
 Try to pick up on signs that you’re feeling tired, hungry, or just plain fed up.